YunRoaster/pyRISMAT/matlab/2022Scenario/PDW_Notes.md

 Or, maybe I can skip all that, and follow the data from e.g. the data used by pension plan annuitites that slices the data differently and looks at categories like 'white collar annuitants' (us) which have lower mortality rates up to about age 95 than the population in general.
 Sharp points out that this data may be biased by self selection where healthy individuals tend to select life annuities while those with possibly severe health problems often take a lump sum payout.

-Perhaps the data needed is available in the MIM-2021 model and associated excel-based too at https://www.soa.org/resources/research-reports/2021/mortality-improvement-model/.
+Sharpe's conclusion is that for those of us w/substantial retirement savings should use the SOA mortality estimats (chapter 3 page 13).
+Thus, the data needed is available in the MIM-2021 model and associated excel-based too at https://www.soa.org/resources/research-reports/2021/mortality-improvement-model/.

+Things to check:

+- [ ] I have no 457 plan money in my Fidelity account.
+- [ ] Get updated mortality data
+- [ ] Does Kris have two Vanguard accounts?

 Retirement Scenario Index